-Use ADB commands to install application onto the device.
+Use ADB commands to install applications onto the device.

-CAUTION: When connecting the device to a host computer and mounting its microSD card, follow the host computer's instructions for connecting and disconnecting USB devices, to avoid damaging or corrupting files.
+CAUTION: When connecting the device to a host computer and mounting the microSD card, follow the host computer's instructions for connecting and disconnecting USB devices to avoid damaging or corrupting files.

-- 1. Ensure that the ADB drivers are installed on the host computer.
-See ADB USB Setup on page 189. - 2.
-Connect the device to a host computer using USB.
-See USB Communication on page 40. - 3.
-Go to Settings. - 4.
-Touch System > Advanced > Developer options. - 5.
-Slide the switch to the ON position. - Touch USB Debugging.
+- 1. Ensure that the ADB drivers are installed on the host computer. - 2.
+Connect the device to a host computer using a USB cable. - 3.
+Go to Settings. - Touch System > Advanced > Developer options . - 5.
+Slide the USB debugging switch to the ON position. - 6.
+Touch USB Debugging.
 A check appears in the check box.
 The Allow USB debugging? dialog box appears. - 7.
 Touch OK. - 8.
-On the host computer, open a command prompt window and use the adb command:
+On the host computer, navigate to the platform-tools folder and open a command prompt window. - 9.
+Type adb install <application>. where: <application> = the path and filename of the apk file. - 10.
+Disconnect the device from the host computer.